arizvisa/ida-minsc/docs/static/tutorials.rst

    >
    > print "Dumped breakpoints to %s"% filename

-12. If another user wants to import this pickled object, we can again use the :py:mod:`custom.tags<tags>` to help us.
+12. Again, if a user wants to import these pickled tags into their database, then can simply unpickle the object and then use the functionality available within the :py:mod:`custom.tags<tags>` module to do this.

 .. code-block:: python